 The deadliness of lust is akin to all the others.
-We were made in God's image for relationship and self-giving: to spouse, to others, to God.
+We were made in God's image for relationship and self-giving: to God, to spouse, to others.
 Due to our fallen human nature we suffer from concupiscence (strong sexual desire) which redirects authentic sexual self-giving to another into self-satisfying pleasure at the expense of another.

 As an obsession, lust can also be cruel.
-It can be linked to most of the forms of sexual assault reported in the daily news: rape, incest, sexual abuse of children and minors, and sexual promiscuity outside of marriage.
+It can be linked to most of the forms of sexual assault reported in the daily news: rape, incest, sexual abuse of children and minors, and sexual promiscuity outside the marriage bed.